guptashivangii/shopease_qa_portfolio/README.md

 Welcome to the **ShopEase QA Project**!

-This repository contains a comprehensive, end-to-end Software Quality Assurance (QA) portfolio for an e-commerce web application named **ShopEase**.
+This repository contains a comprehensive, end-to-end Software Quality Assurance (QA) project for an e-commerce web application named **ShopEase**.
 ---

 ## 🚀 Application Under Test (AUT) Overview: ShopEase